tuomaseerola/tuomaseerola.github.io/_posts/2024-11-17-music_science_book2.md

     <img src="https://tuomaseerola.github.io/emr/images/music_and_science_cover_sm.png"/>
 </div>

-I am proud to announce the release of my new textbook in the fields of music and science, and music psychology titled [Music and Science: A Guide to Empirical Music Research](https://www.taylorfrancis.com/books/mono/10.4324/9781003293804/music-science-tuomas-eerola).
+I am proud to announce the release of my new textbook in the fields of music and science, and music psychology titled [Music and Science: A Guide to Empirical Research](https://www.taylorfrancis.com/books/mono/10.4324/9781003293804/music-science-tuomas-eerola).
 This book has grown from a decade of teaching these subjects at [Durham University](https://www.durham.ac.uk/departments/academic/music/).

 I had several options for the title of the book.
 It could have been *A Guide to Empirical Musicology* or *Empirical Music Research* (as part of the title suggests).
 Alternatively, it might have incorporated terms like *Systematic Musicology*, *Music Cognition*, *Guide to Music Psychology* or *Scientific Musicology*.
 However, I chose to highlight *music and science* for specific reasons, and in this blog post, I’d like to explain why I made this choice and share some of the motivations behind it.